 Lucky for us, it’s pretty straightforward.
 Lighter smaller arbors are of course more affordable than larger ones.
 Also, you’d most likely need smaller arbors than you’d need larger ones.
 The former is easier to manage simply because it’s easier to wield a lighter rod all day.

 But of course, if you’re intended catch is notorious for making a run for it then you’d need more line and naturally, reels with larger arbors will hold more line for you.
-Also, they will retrieve more line fast.
+Also, they will retrieve more lines fast.

 Consider the Weight of the Line and the Spool Size